1.0 Making a Report/Complaint

 Members of the public making reports/complaints are encouraged to use the Report/Complaint Form whenever possible.
 The SIO, or any member of the Commission, receiving a verbal report/complaint by telephone call or otherwise should also complete the Report/Complaint Form (or a functionally equivalent written document containing all material facts) and submit it to the Commission.

-Upon the receipt of a report/complaint, the SIO will assign the report/complaint a case number and record the same, including the time, place and manner in which the report/complaint was received.
-The SIO will coordinate with the Commissions Secretariat Manager to ensure the maintenance of appropriate administrative records.
+Upon the receipt of a report/complaint, the Secretariat will assign the report/complaint a case number and record the same, including the time, place and manner in which the report/complaint was received.

 If urgent action appears necessary to the person making the report/complaint, this should be made clear in the report/complaint.